A Semismooth Newton Stochastic Proximal Point Algorithm with Variance Reduction: The Stochastic Proximal Point Method

 \textit{An Implementable Strategy for Performing the Implicit Step \cref{eqn:update_x_stochastic}}.
 We now introduce an alternative equation-based characterization of the implicit update \cref{eqn:update_x_stochastic}.
 Let us set $b_k := |\mathcal S_k|$ and let $(\ixmap_k(1),\dots,\ixmap_k(b_k))$ enumerate the elements of the tuple $\mathcal S_k$.
 We will often abbreviate $\ixmap_k$ by $\ixmap$.
 We now define $\xi^{k+1} = (\xi_1^{k+1}, \dots, \xi_{b_k}^{k+1})$ by

 Under assumption \ref{A1}, \cite[Thm.\ 4.20]{Beck2017} yields

 Thus, setting $\hat v^k := \alpha_k (v^k-M_{\mathcal S_k}x^k)$, the step \cref{eqn:update_x_stochastic} is equivalent to the system

 Similar to \cite{Zhao2010,Li2018}, we use a semismooth Newton method to solve the system of nonsmooth equations defining $\xi^{k+1}$ in an efficient way.
+Importantly, the dimension of this system and of $\xi^{k+1}$ is controlled by the batch size $b_k$ which is an advantage if $b_k\ll n$.
 We allow approximate solutions of the system \cref{eqn:nonlinear_system_stochastic} which results in inexact proximal steps.
 This potential inexactness is an important component of our algorithmic design and convergence analysis that has not been considered in other stochastic proximal point methods \cite{Asi2019,Davis2019}.
 The full method is shown in \cref{alg:snspp}.
 The semismooth Newton method for \cref{eqn:nonlinear_system_stochastic} is specified and discussed in the next section.
-We want to point out that in this article we focus on the variance-reduced update \cref{eqn:update_x_stochastic}, yet the technique and results presented in \cref{sec:subproblem_newton} also hold true for the update \cref{eqn:update_x_sto}.
+In this article, we primarily focus on the variance-reduced update \cref{eqn:update_x_stochastic}, yet the technique and results presented in \cref{sec:subproblem_newton} also hold true for the general update \cref{eqn:update_x_sto}.

 \textit{The Full Stochastic Setup and Stochastic Assumptions.} We now formally specify the notion of admissible stochastic oracles for our problem. \begin{definition} Let $\mathcal{S} \sim \mathbb{P}$ be a $b$-tuple of elements of $[N]$, where $b\in[N]$ is fixed.
 Let $\ixmap(i)\in[N]$ denote the random number in the $i$-th position of $\mathcal{S}$.
 We call $\mathcal{S} \sim \mathbb{P}$ an admissible sampling procedure if, for all $z_i \in \R^\ell$, $i\in [N]$, $\ell\in\mathbb{N}$, it holds that $\mathbb{E}_\mathbb{P} [z_\mathcal{S}] = \oneover{N}\sum_{i=1}^{N} z_i$ where $z_\mathcal{S} := \oneover{b} \sum_{i=1}^{b} z_{\ixmap(i)}$. \end{definition} If $\mathcal{S}\sim \mathbb{P}$ is an admissible sampling procedure, then we have $\E_\mathbb{P}[f_{\mathcal{S}}(x)] = f(x)$ and $\mathbb{E}_\mathbb{P} [\nabla f_\mathcal{S}(x)] = \nabla f(x)$ for all $x \in \Rn$.
 In the simplest case, we can choose $\mathcal{S}$ by drawing $b$ elements from $[N]$ under a uniform distribution (cf.\ \cite{Xiao2014} for a similar setting).
 This is an admissible sampling procedure in the sense of \cref{def:admissible_sampling}, regardless of whether we draw with or without replacement (cf.\ \cite[\S2.8]{Lohr2010}).